GPGN-268/.github/profile/README.md

 ⚠️ You're expected to read the [course syllabus](https://github.com/GPGN-268/GPGN268-CORE/blob/main/docs/syllabus-fall2023.md) thoroughly.
 📚 All course material will be pushed to [GPGN268-CORE](https://github.com/GPGN-268/GPGN268-CORE).
+✏️ We will use [HackMD](https://hackmd.io/@villasboas/GPGN268/edit) for collaborative note-taking during class.
 💬 Our main communication channel will be [GitHub Discussions](https://github.com/orgs/GPGN-268/discussions).
 There, you will find a private forum that is only available for your, your instructors, and classmates.
 That is *your* space for asking questions, discussing with your peers, exchanging resources and keeping up to date on course announcements.